pdssp/pdssp-crawler/README.md

 ## Configuration

-Edit the [crawler/config.py](pdssp-crawler/crawler/config.py) file to change the following variables:
+The configuration mechanism will be improved in the next versions.
+For now, edit the [crawler/config.py](pdssp-crawler/crawler/config.py) file to change the following variables :

 ```python
 SOURCE_DATA_DIR = '/Users/nmanaud/workspace/pdssp/crawler-data'